StoicLoofah/my-nanowrimo-novel/novel/9_material_difference.md

 Darella was surprised the most and took several bites from the monkeys before realizing they were under attack.
 When she realized the nature of her attackers, she uttered a quick spell.

-"Stop!", she yelled, and the monkeys around her all froze.
+"Stop!" she yelled, and the monkeys around her all froze.
 "Back!"
 The monkeys, completely under her spell, all stepped backwards several steps.
 Darella stood up and ran over to help the others.

 Mareak quickly scanned the scene and saw a monkey clutching something in its hands.
 He ran over to the monkey and gave it a kick in the back, upon which it let loose Hannah and fell face-first.
 Hannah flew up and out of reach of any monkeys.
 Mareak then turned back to see Yannhorn continuing to struggle.
 With the help of both Mareak and Darella, Yannhorn managed to push away all of the monkeys.